jiajung2/Quantitative-Finance-and-Computational-Macroeconomics-Project/README.md

 Assignment 11-Compute two stochastic simulations of the new-Keynesian model and compare volatility with the change of factors of phi_pi by federal reserve

+Assignment 12-Compute and compare impulse responses to supply and demand shocks for the new Keynesian model under two assumptions about monetary policy

 ## US Macroeconomics Index Appraisal Project